hortulanusT/dynLattice/NOTES.md

 # :hammer_and_pick: TO DO
 ## Investigations
-- Implement Dynamics
+- Find defined re-entrant unit cell
+- Equivalent (linear static) unit cells in other structures
+- Do finite strain comparision
+- Do dynamic comparison
-  - Verify 3D implementation
+- Fix 3D dynamics
-- Think of plan for further studies
 ## Code
 1. Models
     - Rod Model
-      - Better way of giving geometry
+      - Joint stiffening by increase of geometry
-      - Mixed collocation?
     - PBC Model
       - proper adressing of H in the boundary conditions (allow for mixed loadings)
       - get rid of load/disp factor -> detect implicitly from the loading type specified (Hxx vs Pxx)